 |Talking about Cobra Lily (Arisaema ringens), SongofJoy wrote:

 Japanese Cobra Lily is a very elegant cousin of Jack-in-the-Pulpit.
-The flower is composed of a thick purple and white striped spathe that curls down resembling a cobra's head.
+The flower is composed of a thick purple and white striped spathe that curls down, resembling a cobra's head.
 The spadix, or Jack, is dark purple.
-Single flower stalks come up in mid-spring below a pair of giant, 3-lobed glossy, thick, green leaves reaching about 12 inches tall.
+Single flower stalks come up in mid-spring below a pair of giant, 3-lobed, glossy and thick green leaves reaching about 12 inches tall.
 Unlike many other Arisaemas, the foliage stays up all summer.
 Although it is very easy to grow, excessive winter moisture is death to these plants.
 In time, they may form large clumps.
 (Sunlight Gardens)

 |Talking about Greendragon (Arisaema dracontium), SongofJoy wrote:

 Green Dragon is similar to Jack-in-the-Pulpit in its general form and structure, but it is a much more dramatic looking plant.
 A stout single leaf divided into 7 to 15 leaflets which spread a foot or more in width and may grow up to 3 1/2 feet tall.
 From its base, a green and brown mottled flower stalk rises in late spring with the same spathe and spadix structure as in Jack-in-the-Pulpit.
 The spadix is long and twists snake-like up through the leaflets of the plant.
 The effect is exotic, but this plant is fully hardy and will do well in light shade and rich, moist soil.
 Plants die back down to the ground right after flowering unless they make berries but emerge again in mid-spring.

 A fairly common wildflower in Illinois found in moist woods settings flowering in April and May.